Cotillion Handicap 2022: Secret Oath The One To Beat

-This Saturday’s Cotillion Handicap will focus around the D Wayne Lukas-trained Secret Oath, who will be hoping to get back to winning ways after seeing the back of the classy Nest the last twice.
+This Saturday’s Cotillion Handicap Stakes, on a star-studded Parx Racing card, will focus around the D Wayne Lukas-trained Secret Oath, who will be hoping to get back to winning ways after seeing the back of the classy Nest the last twice.

 |1.